kuhumcst/texton/INSTALL.md

 ```

 For better results, it may be better to install Tesseract from  source (https://github.com/tesseract-ocr/tesseract).

-Make sure that tesseract can be seen by the webserver.
+Make sure that tesseract can be seen by the webserver in /usr/bin/tesseract.

 ```bash
 $> sudo ln /usr/local/bin/tesseract /usr/bin/tesseract